logchimp/docs/docs/contributing.md

 ---
 title: Contributing
+description: LogChimp is completely open-source software build almost entirely by volunteer contributors for product owners to build a better version of their product.
 slug: /docs/contributing
 ---

-LogChimp is completely open-source software build almost entirely by volunteer contributors for product owners to build a better version of their product.

 The best part about open-sourcing software this way is that not only does everyone get to access the source code without restriction, but people all over the world help to improve it.